Beerwah suburb profile

 Beerwah rental market trends

-The rental market in Beerwah has experienced modest growth, with house rents increasing by 1.5% over the past year to $660 per week, while unit rents have seen a more significant rise of 6.2% to $600 per week.
-This steady demand highlights Beerwah's appeal as a desirable location for both renters and investors seeking a balance of affordability and lifestyle in the Sunshine Coast hinterland.
+The rental market in Beerwah has experienced moderate growth, with house rents increasing by 10.8% over the past year to $720 per week, while unit rents have remained stable at $580 per week.
+With its appealing lifestyle and proximity to natural attractions, Beerwah continues to attract renters and investors seeking a balance of growth and stability.

 Suburbs near Beerwah